ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 [:fontawesome-brands-github:{: class="twemoji icon-before-text"} {{ model }} configurations]({{github_configs}}){: class="text-card"}

-!!! danger
+!!! release
+    This is an **Alpha Release**.<br>
+    This model configurations and source code might change before the full release.<br>
-    ACCESS-OM3 is currently only in alpha release, no support is currently provided for this model and the model configuration and model code will change before the full release.
-Using ACCESS-OM3 is only recommended for experienced (or brave!) users and collaborators developing ACCESS models.
-For a supported experience, see [run ACCESS-OM2](/models/run-a-model/run-access-om)
+    No support is currently provided for this model.
+Its usage is only recommended for testing by experienced users and collaborators.
+For a supported experience, refer to [Run ACCESS-OM2](/models/run-a-model/run-access-om) instead.

 # Run {{ model }}